yjaaidi/Chaos/readme.md

 Chaos
 ======

-Chaos is the web service who implements the realtime aspect of Navitia
+Chaos is the web service which implements the realtime aspect of Navitia